martiabr/putti-plotter-plot/ideas.md

 - **Write code for shading shapes.
 Combined with occult and multiple layers this could create cool effect of random shapes on top of eachother.
 Would also be cool in black.**
 - **Wace function collapse + truchet tiles**
 - **Simple idea: transform grid lines by some nonlinear transform - conformal mapping type stuff.
 Little code and quick to draw but could look cool.**
 - **Experiment with curves/paths of thick lines by shading or filling somehow.
-Polygon or set of lines.
+Polygon or set of lines, circles or bezier curves.
 Noise on thickness for cool effect.
 Inspiration: Broken Record podcast logo.**
-- Exoplanet / planetary systems data (radii, periods, ellipses, star types etc.) -> "signature" drawing -> grid
+- **Exoplanet / planetary systems data (radii, periods, ellipses, star types etc.) -> "signature" drawing -> grid**

 - Map library with geotif.
 Autoscaling to fit a4.
 Crop function to fit a4.
 More easily prototype with low resolution then go to real.
 - DNT map series - add cabins and paths and stuff somehow?
 Investigate if UT has API of some sorts.
 Series of different national parks.